Cookie Consent

 “An MSA basically functions to create a good business relationship between the two parties, covering not only liabilities and risks but also obligations, rights, and responsibilities.”

-From a legal stance, a master service agreement helps parties to identify risks and establish liability and indemnification obligations.
+From a legal stance, an MSA helps parties identify potential risks and establish liability and indemnification obligations.
 This way, it becomes easy to address risks associated with projects and determine the extent of liability in the event of non-performance of obligations.

 Importance of MSA in overall business

-Meanwhile, from a practical viewpoint, an MSA is highly beneficial to parties for long-term business engagements.
-MSA finalizes general terms and conditions governing the business relationship of the parties, eliminating the need to re-draft and re-negotiate every time a new project is launched.
-This way, parties can save time, improve efficiency, and cut down operating costs.
+From a practical viewpoint, an MSA is highly beneficial to parties for long-term business engagements.
+It eliminates the need to re-draft and re-negotiate every time a new project is launched.
+By doing so, business teams can save time, minimize operating costs, and improve overall productivity.

 Importance of MSA in sales and procurement